Red X iconGreen tick iconYellow tick icon

 Research

-Dr Cabral's research applies an interdisciplinary approach to the development and characterization of medical devices, biomaterials, and bioengineered scaffolds.
+Associate Professor Cabral's research applies an interdisciplinary approach to the development and characterisation of medical devices, biomaterials, and bioengineered scaffolds.

-She played a key role in the development of an FDA-approved, commercialised chitosan / dextran-based hydrogel, Chitogel.
-It is a post-operative surgical aid in the prevention of adhesion formation in ENT surgeries.
+She played a key role in the development of an FDA-approved, commercialised medical hydrogel, Chitogel, as a post-operative surgical aid.

-She is interested in increasing biomaterial / bioink multifunctionality for the delivery of adult stem cells, among other cell types; using a variety of 3D printing techniques in order to make more in vivo-like 3D constructs for regenerative medicine and tissue engineering purposes.
+Her research interests include increasing biomaterial/bioink multifunctionality for the delivery of adult stem cells, among other cell types; using a variety of 3D printing techniques in order to make more in vivo-like 3D constructs for regenerative medicine and tissue engineering purposes.

 Publications

-Thorsnes, Q., Ali, A., & Cabral, J. (2023, July).
-Novel additive manufacturing techniques for vascular bioscaffolds.
-Verbal presentation at the Faculty of Dentistry Clinical and Research Excellence Symposium, Dunedin, New Zealand.
+Cabral, J. (2023, February).
+Development of peptide-functionalized hydrogel bioinks to create 3D living wound dressings.
+Verbal presentation at the Maurice Wilkins Centre (MWC) for Molecular Biodiversity Symposium, Dunedin, New Zealand.
 Conference Contribution - Verbal presentation and other Conference outputs

 Back to top